Air Havoc Controller: Gameplay

 Air Havoc Controller is a high-pressure air traffic control simulation set in a 30-mile stretch of Arizona airspace, encompassing Phoenix, Deer Valley, and Scottsdale airports.
 Players take on the role of an air traffic controller, managing aircraft that are taking off, landing, or passing through the zone.
 The core challenge lies in preventing mid-air collisions and ensuring smooth traffic flow, especially when multiple planes with varying flight plans, speeds, and altitudes converge.
 Gameplay intensifies as the number of planes increases, requiring players to carefully align them to safely sequence aircraft.
 The game features several difficulty levels, with the most intense mode, "Terror in the Tower", challenging the player with 50 planes in just 45 minutes.
 Custom scenarios can push that number to 99 planes over 90 minutes.
 Air Havoc Controller boasts 256-color visuals, 3D Studio-rendered animations, and digitized stereo sound.
 Players are rewarded with cinematic sequences for successful landings — and dramatic crash visuals when things go wrong.
 A built-in VCR feature allows replaying these moments.

 Development

-The game was developed by Trimark Interactive, a company founded in March 1993.
+The game was published by Trimark Interactive, a company founded in March 1993.